-- 1. Classroom teacher sends an 'N' Award warning letter home because of non-completion of an assessment task, non-completion of coursework due to poor attendance or poor attitude in class thus leading to non-completion of course requirements or non-completion of work placement (VET subjects only), - 2.
-A new due date for the task is recorded on the letter. - 3.
-Letter is signed by teacher, Head Teacher and Deputy Principal then posted home with a copy of the assessment task. - 4.
-When task is redeemed a zero mark is recorded and teacher marks N-warning as resolved on Sentral.
+- 1) Classroom teacher sends an 'N' Award warning letter home because of non-completion of an assessment task, coursework, low attendance, or poor participation in class. - 2) A new due date for the task is recorded on the letter. - 3) The letter is signed by teacher, Head Teacher and Deputy Principal then posted home with a copy of the assessment task. - 4) When the task is redeemed, a zero mark is recorded, and the teacher marks the N-warning as resolved.